-Murals reflecting Hucknall’s heritage have been given a new lease of life after they were removed from shops due to be demolished.
+Hucknall's heritage murals given a new lease of life

 They have been installed on an upgraded bridge at Station Road, which overlooks the town’s train and tram station.